Cost-Aware Model Orchestration for LLM-based Systems: Performance Evaluation

 \textbf{Model Selection Methods.} We compare three model selection policies within the identical JARVIS pipeline:

-\begin{itemize} \item JARVIS: The framework's default model selection method that prioritizes models with the highest number of likes. \item Name-Only: The knowledge-based model selection method that makes decisions based on only the model's textual descriptions, such as its full name. \item GUIDE: Our proposed model selection framework with four user-defined energy targets of 100 J, 150 J, 400 J, and 600 J per slot (GUIDE-100/150/400/600).
-These levels were chosen based on our model profiling.
-Lower energy levels are suited to small-scale tasks (ICapt, VQA, and OD), whereas higher energy levels target the more demanding IGen workload. \end{itemize}
+\begin{itemize} \item \textit{JARVIS}: The framework's default method that prioritizes models with the highest number of likes. \item \textit{Name-Only}: The knowledge-based method that makes decisions based on textual model descriptions. \item \textit{CAMO}: Our proposed method with four user-defined cost targets (100 J, 150 J, 400 J, and 600 J).
+System names use a suffix to denote the cost cap (e.g., CAMO-100 = cost cap of 100 J). \end{itemize}

-LLM-based policies (JARVIS and Name-Only) use OpenAI's GPT-4o-mini as the model orchestrator, chosen for its high performance at an affordable cost.

-\textbf{Models.} We use the same 26 models as in the analysis in Section \ref{sec:formulation}.
-For each model, we measure energy consumption for (i) the forward pass only and (ii) the full model lifecycle, which includes loading into and unloading from device memory.
-The default built-in execution engine of JARVIS loads and unloads a model for every request; therefore, we changed this logic to keep models in memory for the whole experiment to better reflect real-world system dynamics, where models are typically kept loaded in device memory to serve multiple requests.
+\textbf{Models.} We use the 26 models described in Section \ref{sec:formulation} analysis (Appendix \ref{app:models-profiling}).
+The default built-in execution engine of JARVIS loads and unloads a model for every request; therefore, we changed this logic to keep models in memory for the whole experiment to reflect real-world system dynamics.
+JARVIS and Name-Only use GPT-4o-mini as the model orchestrator, chosen for its high performance and affordable cost.

-\textbf{Datasets.} For a fair comparison, we evaluate all three policies on fixed-size subsets from the datasets mentioned in Section \ref{sec:formulation}.
-Specifically, we use 100 prompts per task from these sources.
-Each prompt can result in the execution of models of different task types, not limited to the dataset's task type.
+\textbf{Datasets.} We evaluate all three policies using 100-prompt subsets from the datasets specified in Section~\ref{sec:formulation}.
+For each policy and dataset, we execute one end-to-end run per prompt and report aggregate statistics across prompts.
+Note that each prompt may result in multiple tasks and, therefore, multiple model executions.